 The holiday season might look a little different this year, but most traditions are safely here to stay.
 Traditions like decorating your home with lights and lawn ornaments, cooking favorite feel-good meals or enjoying classic holiday movies will always, as “The Christmas Song” lyrics say, “make the season bright.”
 Since many families have put travel on pause, the plan might be to kick things up to make time spent at home more exciting.
 However, more time at home means it’s very important to take the necessary precautions to ensure your family, home and property are protected.

-“The holidays are a time for family and fun, and making lots of great memories,” said Christopher O’Rourke, vice president of property claims at Mercury Insurance.
+“The holidays are a time for family and fun, and making lots of great memories,” said Bonnie Lee, vice president of property claims at Mercury Insurance.
 “Decorating the tree and watching lots of holiday movies are some ways many families like to get in the holiday spirit.
 Whatever your traditions include, be sure to follow general safety guidelines for cooking, decorating, lighting the fireplace and securing your property to keep the joy of the season and keep your loved ones protected.”

-O’Rourke offers some insightful lessons to help keep you safe this season.
+Lee offers some insightful lessons to help keep you safe this season.

 Lesson 1: